 So what?
 Well, see my second point again.
-No respect for the craft.
 Also, dude, you didn't write it.
 YOU ARE NOT THE WRITER.
 You are a... collector.

-Patterson is not a writer or artist, and he seems to consider the actual art of writing unnecessary and unimportant, which offends everything that I work for and believe in.
+Patterson is not a writer or artist, and he seems to consider the actual art of writing unimportant, which offends everything that I work for and believe in.

 YOU SHOULD BE ASHAMED, JAMES PATTERSON.

-For the comments: What are your thoughts on Patterson's artistic or business choices?
-KEEP IT CLEAN, PLEASE.
-No personal attacks or name-calling, as this isn't meant to actually be about Patterson as a person, but rather about his artistic choices and whether they're morally sound.
-Cyberbullying isn't cool, yo.
-I reserve the right to delete any comments I think cross the line.
-(Here and on other posts, too, of course.)
+For the comments: What are your thoughts on Patterson's writing choices?
+No personal attacks or name-calling, please, as this isn't meant to actually be about Patterson as a person, but rather about his artistic choices.

-ALSO: Those of you on my Facebook page know that I have a new idea and am planning on participating in Camp NaNoWriMo this July!
-My profile name is the same as for regular NaNo, which you can find linked on my author page here or in my notes on Facebook.
-For this idea, I need some background research.
-So if you could answer these questions for me in the below contact form:
+Also, those of you on my Facebook page already know this, but I have a new idea and am planning on participating in Camp NaNoWriMo this July!
+My profile name is the same there as for regular NaNo.
+Friend me if you'd like!

 Images via deadline.com and Goodreads.